 What I Expected Paris in Spring Means to Be Like

 It was my first time there and I enjoyed it tremendously – my feet not so much since I had the bright idea stuck into my head of putting on fancy (and so-not-sensible-shoes) to match my dilusion of having to look trés chic in this city of haute couture and glamour.
-I soon regetted this wardrobe choice after walking from Tour d’Eiffel to the Arc de Triomphe and down Champs-Élysées but would that make me hold back?
+I soon regetted this wardrobe choice after walking from Tour d’Eiffel to the Arc de Triomphe and down Champs-Élysées.
+After all, there are so many unique Paris attractions to be seen!
+But would that make me hold back?
 Non, monsieur!
 Remember: Nobody else is looking as glamorous as you think (so you might as well wear something comfortable).

 Paris is a city full of history, of fashion and culture.
 But, hold it right there.
 Do not forget art!
 What would Paris be without art and its artists?
 What would the art world be without Monet, Degas Or Cézanne, to name just a few.
 Much poorer indeed.
 To do them justice, my main goal on the first day was to pave my way through the city sights and directly into the holy halls of the Louvre.

 The Louvre, you should know is even much grander and more amazing than you imagine (well, than I imagined it at least) and quite different.
 From watching the film The Da Vinci Code I falsely imagined it to just be this enormous pyramid construction and underground halls but alas, that were only two of many entrance areas.
 The actual museum is much, much bigger and older.
 It takes a whole day to discover and explore every detail and niche.